Year 10

 Each student is made ‘in the image and likeness of God.’
 So, it follows that every person’s life and dignity must be respected and supported from conception until the end of their natural life on earth.

-Building on the success of Year 7 and Year 8 is vital.
-We now expect that the students will need to take greater ownership and responsibility for their learning, continuing to build on prior knowledge, take greater responsibility and reflect on their own skills and achievements to ensure that they are prepared and ready for their Option Choices, GCSEs and life post Holy Trinity.
+Building on the success of Year 7, 8 and 9 is vital.
+We now expect that the students will need to take greater ownership and responsibility for their learning, continuing to build on prior knowledge, take greater responsibility and reflect on their own skills and achievements to ensure that they are successful in their Option Choices, GCSEs and life post Holy Trinity.

 Our Year Group Saint – St Elizabeth of Hungry said